 Transparent: Decisions are made in a way that is open and accountable.
 Informed: Decisions are made based on relevant, quality information.
 Inclusive: Decisions respect the diverse needs and interests of the local community.
 Principled: Decisions are informed by the principles prescribed under Chapter 3 of the Act.

-Trusted: The community has confidence that Councillors and staff act ethically and make decisions in the interests of the whole community.
+Trusted: The community has confidence that councillors and staff act ethically and make decisions in the interests of the whole community.
 Respectful: Councillors, staff and meeting attendees treat each other with respect.
 Effective: Meetings are well organised, effectively run and skilfully chaired.

-Orderly: Councillors, staff and meeting attendees behave in a way that contributes to the orderly conduct of the meeting.
+Orderly: Councillors, staff and meeting attendees behave in a way that contributes to the orderly conduct of the meeting

-3. Before the meeting
+3. Before the Meeting

-Timing of Ordinary Council meetings
+Timing of ordinary council meetings

-- 3.1 Ordinary meetings of the Council will be held as set out in clause 3.2. - 3.2 The Council shall, by resolution, set the frequency, time, date and place of its ordinary meetings, based on the following principles: - Meetings will be held every third Wednesday, commencing on the last Wednesday in January of each year, with variations to allow for public holidays and the adoption of major items as required. - No meetings will be set for the month of July to allow the organisation to finalise end of financial year actions and upload adopted budget for the new financial year. - The last meeting of each year will be two weeks prior to the Christmas closedown period.
+- 3.1 Ordinary meetings of the council will be held as set out in clause 3.2. - 3.2 The council shall, by resolution, set the frequency, time, date and place of its ordinary meetings, based on the following principles: - Meetings will be held very third Wednesday, commencing on the last Wednesday in January of each year, with variations to allow for public holidays and the adoption of major items as required. - No meetings will be set for the month of July.

+• The last meeting of each year will be two weeks prior to the Christmas Closedown period.